by SantoriniDave – Updated August, 2014

 To the south and east of Athens lies a string of beaches and beach towns that grow progressively nicer as you get away from the city.
 The Athens Tram runs all the way along the coast to Voula (where there’s a nice beach).
 If you’re going farther than that you’ll need to hop on a bus.

 Most beaches require a fee to enter.
 In return you get nicely groomed sand, a snack or restaurant, sun chairs and umbrellas, and sometimes access to restrooms, showers, changing rooms, beach gear, and water slides.
 There are small beach coves that dot the coastline as well.
 They offer smaller crowds but with few or no amenities.
 If you’ve rent a car you can drive along the coast and stop where ever you see a patch of sand.
 It will usually involved scampering down from the road above on a footpath wondering where the heck you’re going.

 - Kalamaki – The closest beach to Athens.
-Though not the nicest it’s decent.
-It’s about 45 minutes by tram from Syntagma.
+Not the best beach but it’s decent.
+About 45 minutes by tram from Syntagma.

 - Voula – Voula A beach is very family friendly with snack bar and water slide.
 Take the tram to the last stop and the beach is right there. (cost: €7).